awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

 Windows and Linux WorkSpaces on WorkSpaces Streaming Protocol \(WSP\) bundles allow the use of [Common Access Card \(CAC\)](https://www.cac.mil/Common-Access-Card) and [Personal Identity Verification \(PIV\)](https://piv.idmanagement.gov/) smart cards for authentication\.

-Amazon WorkSpaces supports the use of smart cards for both *pre\-session authentication* and *in\-session authentication*\.
+Amazon Workspaces supports the use of smart cards for both *pre\-session authentication* and *in\-session authentication*\.
 Pre\-session authentication refers to smart card authentication that's performed while users are logging in to their WorkSpaces\.
 In\-session authentication refers to authentication that's performed after logging in\.

 For example, users can use smart cards for in\-session authentication while working with web browsers and applications\.
 They can also use smart cards for actions that require administrative permissions\.
 For example, if the user has administrative permissions on their Linux WorkSpace, they can use smart cards to authenticate themselves when running `sudo` and `sudo -i` commands\.